Team DCA

 She lives on the land of the Wurundjeri Woi Wurrung people with her husband and has two adult daughters.
 Jenny enjoys photography and hiking, spending time in the great outdoors on the land of the Wadawurrung people, in Anglesea.

-As Media Advisor, Ali is responsible for platforming DCA as a leading voice in the D&I space by creating and maintaining media relationships, developing and executing media plans, producing media content and response, and ensuring all media and comms activity is grounded in DCA’s ground-breaking research.
+As Media Advisor, Ali (she/her) is responsible for platforming DCA as a leading voice in the D&I space by creating and maintaining media relationships, developing and executing media plans, producing media content and response, and ensuring all media and comms activity is grounded in DCA’s ground-breaking research.

 Prior to joining DCA, Ali has worked primarily as a journalist across print, digital, TV and radio platforms such as The Hoopla, The ABC and, most recently as the editor of leading travel trade publication Travel Weekly.